-Excel Assessment Tests (aka Excel Skills Tests) are divided into three levels: (1) beginner, (2) intermediate, and (3) advanced.
+Excel Assessment Tests (aka Excel Skills Tests) are divided into three levels: (1) basic, (2) intermediate, and (3) advanced.
 Passing scores vary by company.
 To succeed, you will need to demonstrate your skills in multiple-choice questions or in an interactive Excel simulation.

 The Excel Assessment test is objective, and shows hiring managers that you are capable of helping their company.
 Start by understanding what they require, so you can sharpen your Excel skills before the test.

 You need to demonstrate your ability in formatting spreadsheets, writing formulas, or manipulating data with pivot tables, to show you are a better choice than lesser-skilled job applicants.

 Excel assessment tests can be administered either before or after an interview as a way to screen potential employees for a position.
 Tests can be administered in the office or from your home.
 In some cases, the job applicant will have to complete the test during the interview in the employer’s view.

 The test will use either your version of Excel or an in-app test version.
 It’s important to find out which version of Excel you will be tested on, as some features are different in the earlier versions of Excel. iPrep’s practice tests will prepare you for MS Excel 2016, or 2019/Office 365.